DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ```

 *Note the lowercase g*\
-The bullets should now disapear when they hit anything.
+The bullets should now disappear when they hit anything.

-There is a posibility that your bullets may collide with another bullet so there is one check we should add to our `BulletDestroy`.\
+There is a possibility that your bullets may collide with another bullet so there is one check we should add to our `BulletDestroy`.\
 We can do this using ["tags"](https://docs.unity3d.com/Manual/Tags.html).
 These just put a name on an object more or less.
-We can than use these tags to easily check if we collided with a bullet.
+We can then use these tags to easily check if we collided with a bullet.

 Open up the bullet prefab.
 At the top of the inspector there is a dropdown for tags.
 It should say "Untagged".